Skip to content

 At a news conference the following morning, Morey reinforced his plan to go star hunting during the offseason.
 He acknowledged that “there is a chance that all the balls go up, and they all land.
 Then, everyone will be mad, and that’s fine.”

-Morey acknowledges today that his group actually spent more time on the possible non-George scenarios, which would instead include splitting that max-contract salary figure into multiple next-tier players.
+Morey acknowledges now that his group actually spent more time on the non-George scenarios, which instead included splitting that max-contract salary figure into multiple next-tier player contracts.

 “We had to be ready for all of them,” Morey said.

-A first step was the NBA draft, where the Sixers selected Adem Bona and McCain, who joked “we had, like, three players or something” when those rookies arrived in Philly.
+A first step was the NBA draft.
+The Sixers selected Adem Bona and McCain, who joked “we had, like, three players or something” when those rookies arrived in Philly.

 » READ MORE: Get to know Paul George, other new Sixers through the reporters who covered them

-For that reason, the days and hours approaching the June 30 free-agency opening were “pretty nerve-wracking” for Morey.
+For that reason, the days and hours approaching the June 30 free agency opening were “pretty nerve-racking” for Morey.

 Embiid had already been recruiting his friend George, with a side-eye in front of a national-television NBA Finals audience and private phone conversations.
 On June 29, George declined his player option with the Los Angeles Clippers, officially making him a free agent.